Best Sci-Fi TV Shows on Netflix

-Aside from Stranger Things and Black Mirror, Netflix is teeming with other incredible sci-fi TV shows.
-From its excellent international library, find brilliant and unusual TV gems from all over the world, including German sci-fi gem Dark.
-Or check out The OA, a wildly unique sci-fi thriller that'll keep you entertained for two seasons.
+Alongside Stranger Things and Black Mirror, Netflix is teeming with stunning sci-fi TV shows.
+Its excellent international library brings brilliant and unusual TV gems from all over the world, including German sci-fi gem Dark.
+Or check out The OA, an astonishingly unique sci-fi thriller that'll keep you entertained for two seasons.

 Scroll down for the best Netflix originals and excellent international offerings.